 About

-Hi!
-My name is Stephanie and I am a 1st year Ph.D. student in Psychology at the University of California, Davis.
-I work under the guidance of Dr. Andrew Yonelinas in his Human Memory Lab.
+Hello!
+My name is Stephanie Norris and I am a 2nd year Ph.D. student in Psychology at the University of California, Davis.
+I work under the guidance of Dr. Andrew Yonelinas in his Human Memory Lab, in the sub-area of Perception, Cognition, and Cognitive Neuroscience.
 My research interests focus on how aging and injury affect memory, with particular interest in how Alzheimer’s Disease and other dementia cause a decline in memory, thinking and learning.
-Specifically, I am interested in researching early markers/indicators of Alzheimer’s Disease as well as disease progression.

-Currently, I am looking to see if I can functionally dissociate two types of working memory in an undergraduate population, with hopes of expanding to amnesic patients.
+Currently at UC Davis, I am looking to see if I can functionally and neurally dissociate two types of working memory processes (change & repetition detection) in an undergraduate population, with hopes of expanding to the aging population and amnesic patients.

 Share